 Shipshewana Flea Market Recipe Box: Farmer’s Market Apple Butter

-So many delicious and fun Fall finds are available inside the Farmer's Market section of the Shipshewana Flea Market.
+There are many delicious and fun Fall finds available inside the Farmer's Market section of the Shipshewana Flea Market this season.

 Fall is a great time to enjoy the bounties that local farmers' hard work has brought us during the harvest season.
 Great seasonal flavors include cider, pears, squash and apples galore.
 And, don't miss out on fall decorating with miniature straw bales, decorative pumpkins, corn, mums and gourds.